Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 The following tables give a rough breakdown of the costs of each of the monitors.
 The links are for reference only as sourcing the parts locally is most likely the cheapest option!

-`Table 1: Cost breakdown of the portable monitor - total: ~570.-`
+`Table 1: Cost breakdown of the portable monitor.`
 | Name                                   | Source                                                                                                         | Approx. price (CHF)    |
 | -------------------------------------- | -------------------------------------------------------------------------------------------------------------- | ---------------------: |
 | Arduino UNO (R3/R4 Minima)             | [Mouser](https://www.mouser.ch/ProductDetail/Arduino/ABX00080?qs=ulEaXIWI0c9tbG%2FHj5EzRA%3D%3D)               | 20.-                   |